-If your education has been significantly disrupted through health or personal problems, disability or specific educational difficulties, please submit an extenuating circumstances form (PDF, 868kB) with your online application.
+If you are applying to study at the University of Bristol and your education has been significantly disrupted through health or personal problems, disability or specific educational difficulties, please submit an extenuating circumstances form with your online application.

 - Please specify which parts of your studies were affected.